Part 1: What is Compound Interest, What is Compounding, A Detailed Example

-Introduction to Compound Interest for Kids and Teens
+Introduction to Compounding and Compound Interest for Kids and Teens

 This video explains the concept of compound interest in a simple, concise way for kids and beginners.
 It could be used by kids & teens to learn about compounding, or used as a money & personal finance resource by parents and teachers as part of a Financial Literacy course or K-12 curriculum.